 Ghost shrimp do not live for very long.
 They usually live for a few days to one year.
 Their purpose shortens their lifespan.
 As feeders, large fish eat the tiny shrimp as soon as you add them to the aquarium.
 Tank conditions also affect how long they live.

 Ghost shrimp can die within a few days after you put them in a new aquarium.
 There’s no real consensus on why they die.
-But, one can assume that some die due to not being able to acclimate to their new environment.
-And, others die due to stress during transport.
+But, one can assume that some die due to not acclimating to their new environment.
+And others die due to stress during transport.
 So, always expect that a few of your shrimp will die no matter how well kept your aquarium is.